Bubble mapping with the Square Kilometer Array -- I. Detecting galaxies with Euclid, JWST, WFIRST and ELT within ionized bubbles in the intergalactic medium at z>6: The photon budget of ionized bubbles

 where $\langle n_\mathrm{H} \rangle$ is the average comoving number density of hydrogen atoms in the IGM.
 In scenarios where star-forming galaxies provide the bulk of ionizing photons required for cosmic reionization, $N_\mathrm{ion,tot}$ corresponds to the total number of ionizing photons that have ever escaped from galaxies within the bubble.

 Eq.~(\ref{Vbubble_eq2}) suggests that, if SKA-1 is able to identify individual, highly ionized IGM bubbles and also estimate their volume ($V_\mathrm{ion}$), it may be possible to place a constraint on the integrated number of ionizing photons $N_\mathrm{ion,tot}$ emitted from galaxies within this structure.
-Formally, the $N_\mathrm{ion,tot}$ constraint inferred from eq.~(\ref{Vbubble_eq2}) will be a lower limit, since a larger number of ionizing photons will be required once recombinations are considered.
+Formally, the $N_\mathrm{ion,tot}$ constraint inferred from eq.~(\ref{Vbubble_eq2}) will be a lower limit, since a greater number of ionizing photons will be required once recombinations are considered.
 However, this $N_\mathrm{ion,tot}$ estimate is, for reasonable assumptions on the IGM clumping factor, expected to be accurate to within a factor of a few \citep[e.g.][]{McQuinn07,Sobacchi14}.

 The number of ionizing photons {\it emitted} by the galaxy population into a specific region of the IGM is determined by the number of ionizing photons {\it produced}, modulo the escape fraction of these photons.
 Under the assumption of an invariant stellar initial mass function, the number of ionizing photons produced is, in turn, related to the total mass in stars produced in this region.
 However, neither the total mass in stars nor the total number of ionizing photons produced within a region are directly observable.
-All one can hope to detect is a few of the individual galaxies in this volume.
+All one can hope to detect is individual galaxies in the bright-end tail of the galaxy population within this volume.
 In what follows, we will explain how these quantities are related.